veista/modbus_bridge/README.md

 # Modbus RTU to TCP Bridge
-A simple Modbus RTU to Modbus TCP Bridge that is done with off-the shelf parts utilizing the ESP-8266
+A simple Modbus RTU Master to Modbus TCP Server Bridge that is done with off-the shelf parts utilizing the ESP-8266

 ## Hardware
 ### Specifications